 \section{Abstract}

-We consider the Bianchi type-$ VI_0 $ space time with domain walls in the framework of modified $f (R, T)$ theory of gravitation.
-To solve the field equations we assume that shear scalar $(\sigma)$ is proportional to expansion scalar $(\theta)$.
-We also consider parametrization of equation of state parameter of barotropic fluid and discuss the effect for domain walls.
-It is observed that the domain wall may behave like dark energy.
-Some physical parameters are also discussed in details.
+We consider the Bianchi type-$VI_0$ space time with domain walls in the framework of the modified $f (R, T)$ theory of gravitation.
+To solve the field equations, we assume that the shear scalar $(\sigma)$ is proportional to the expansion scalar $(\theta)$.
+We also consider the parametrization of the equation of the state parameter of barotropic fluid and discuss the effect on domain walls.
+It has been observed that the domain wall may behave like dark energy.
+Some physical parameters are also discussed in detail.

 \textbf{Keywords:} Domain walls; Bianchi type-$VI_0$ space time; $f(R,T)$ gravity.